beorn7/histogram_experiments/README.md

 Furthermore, 56 of the 112 buckets have a delta to their previous bucket that fits into a 1-byte varint (between –64 and 63).
 The largest delta (9240) requires a 3-byte varint.
-Since a 2-byte varint encodes ranges from –8192 to 8191, all bucket counts (and in fact the whole histogram) are encodable in a varint-based delta encoding in less than 200 bytes.
+Since a 2-byte varint encodes ranges from –8192 to 8191, all bucket counts are encodable in a varint-based delta encoding in less than 200 bytes.

+The protobuf encoding needs a bit of boilerplate around it (array sizes, field numbers, etc.), wich results in a wire size of the whole `Histogram` proto message of 317 bytes.

 The `cortex-ingester.2m.20200326` dataset has almost 3x the number of observations, but uses only 78 buckets with a quite sharp maximum at index –78